MaggieJian/Final-AI-Coursework/README.md

 <img width="422" alt="Screenshot 2024-05-20 at 16 47 58" src="https://github.com/MaggieJian/Final-AI-Coursework/assets/160494175/def5a5d6-05c9-42ec-ba52-1e212e2f7baa">
 Image credit: Sentinel Online, 2020

-IRIS is a recent annotation tool developed over the past 4 years and aimed to make surface classification of multispectral and multimodel imagery a quicker and easier process for users.
+IRIS is a recent annotation tool developed over the past 4 years developed by the ESA Phil-Lab, which aims to make surface classification of multispectral and multimodel imagery a quicker and easier process for users.
 It leverages the iterative and sequential machine learning technique of artificial intelligence known as 'gradient boosted decision trees'.
 Each decision tree identifies errors from the previous tree to make corrections via a sequential manner.
 It can run on Linux, Windows and Mac OS (Wheeler, 2024).

 * Unsupervised learning: K-Means clustering